 Reasons to Deduct Funds from a Security Deposit in California

-California law has a specific list of circumstances in which a landlord may use the security deposit from their tenants.
+California law regarding security deposits have a specific list of circumstances in which landlords can use the security deposit from their tenants.
 Some common reasons include:

-- Covering the cost of repairs for excessive damage that was caused by the tenant (this does not include normal wear and tear of the property).
+- Covering the cost of repairs for excessive damage that was caused by the tenant (this does not include normal wear and tear of the unit).

-- Restoration costs are detailed in the rental agreement.
+- Restoration costs are detailed in the lease or rental agreement.

-Keep in mind that as a landlord, you cannot withhold your tenant’s security deposit for damage caused by normal wear and tear.
-Wear and tear refers to any damage to the property that occurs naturally from using the property for its intended purpose.
+Keep in mind that landlords cannot withhold their tenant’s deposit for damage caused by normal wear and tear during the lease term.
+Ordinary wear and tear refers to any damage to the rental that occurs naturally from using it for its intended purpose.

 Walk Through Inspection

-An initial inspection of the property helps the tenant to be aware of any issues in the property prior to moving out, giving them an opportunity to fix the problem before the end of their tenancy and reduce the amount that may be deducted from their security deposit.
+An initial inspection of the unit helps the tenant to be aware of any issues prior to moving out, giving them an opportunity to fix the problem before the end of their tenancy and reduce the amount that may be deducted from their security deposit.

-If the landlord intends to inspect the unit, they must notify their tenant of the walk through within a reasonable time, no earlier than two weeks before the end of the lease.
+If the landlord intends to perform an inspection on the unit, they must notify their tenant of the walk through within a reasonable time, no earlier than two weeks before the end of the lease.

 If the tenant waived their right, they are allow to skip the initial inspection, but if they wish to have one done, then they must receive an itemized statement of deductions due to damage or cleaning.